amplify-holding/master_api_key/README.md

 ## Workstation Setup ##

 ### Database Setup ###
-To create the necessesary databases, do the following:
+To create the necessary databases, do the following:

     $ mysql -u root
 ```sql